 13. ‘Swish’ and no cash culture

-Swish is an app that allows you to pay anyone in Sweden instantly.
+Swish is an app available to Swedes with a BankID, that allows you to pay anyone in Sweden instantly.
 It’s used amongst friends who want to split the bill, sambo’s (two people living together) to pay expenses, online shopping and even at flea markets.
 All you need is the other person’s phone number and you’re ready to swish the money over to their bank account.

 Cash is definitely not king in Sweden and card payments are actually preferred when you’re living in Sweden, often to the extent that a lot of restaurants are totally cash-free and will only allow card payments.
 I love this system and definitely don’t miss handling dirty banknotes on a daily basis!